 "My grandfather passed away in 2014, and a family in mourning wouldn't celebrate New Year -- it's a Japanese custom.
 So for 2015 I sent a postcard of 'Winter Greeting', not a New Year's card.
 I chose a silent motif in honor of my grandfather.

-"This famous picture of the Jeep line in Toledo (see Working at the Overland) was most suitable as a subject.
+"The famous picture of the Jeep line in Toledo (see Working at the Overland) was most suitable as a subject.
 I made me and my daughter appear in the picture, and my son who was born that year.
-A new Jeep rolled out at the Willys factory, by us.
+A new Jeep rolled out at the Willys factory, by us (280K JPEG).
 It's a great dream."

 "And Gigantor has a relation to my grandfather.
 A long time ago, Gigantor comics were in grandfather's bookshelf.
 Every time I went to grandfather's house once a year, I was absorbed in reading this cartoon.
 And the comics were inherited by my brother."

-"The tunnel in the background was built in 1931 and used until 2014.
+"The tunnel was built in 1931 and used until 2014.
 The picture was taken by me at the Kanrei cave in Hakone which is a famous Japanese tourist spot.
 We can't pass through there now, but it's preserved as a legacy of engineering works."

 For his 2012 New Year's card, Hidemi said, "Although it was 'sea' last year, 'sky' is the stage of this year's card.
 The airplane is Sikorsky H-19 that's a famous helicopter worldwide.
 In Japan, this helicopter is loved by many maniacs who ride old Jeeps, because H-19 is co-starring with CJ-3B frequently in monster films!